Muzikanto/Muzikanto/README.md

 ## I'm a Software Engineer from Turkey.

-I'm passionate about Typescript, Rust, React, NextJs, NestJs, Blockchain (solidity, rust) and also taking a look at bigdata
+I'm passionate about Typescript, React, NextJs, NestJs, Blockchain (solidity, rust) and also taking a look at bigdata

 Trying to improove my skills as a software engineer.